Hogwarts-coder10/NodeBias/README.md

 ---

+## 🏥 Medical Context & Problem Statement
+In healthcare, AI models are used for readmission prediction, triage, and diagnosis.
+However, if these models are biased against specific genders, ethnicities, or age groups, they can lead to disparate health outcomes.
+NodeBias was engineered to provide medical professionals with a "GlassBox" view of their models, ensuring that clinical decisions are based on data, not systemic bias.

+## 🇺🇳 UN SDG Alignment
+NodeBias directly supports Goal 3: Good Health and Well-being and Goal 10: Reduced Inequalities.
+By auditing clinical models, we ensure that technological advancement in medicine does not come at the cost of equity.

 ## 💡 Solution: NodeBias

-**NodeBias** is a fairness auditing and mitigation microservice that:
+NodeBias is a specialized fairness microservice for medical AI that:

-* 🔍 Detects bias in datasets and model predictions
+🔍 Clinical Telemetry: Detects bias in medical datasets (e.g., patient demographics).

-* ⚖️ Quantifies fairness using standard metrics
+⚖️ Safety Audits: Quantifies fairness using the Disparate Impact Ratio (DIR).

-* 🛠️ Actively mitigates bias before deployment
+🛠️ Active Mitigation: Uses Algorithmic Reweighing to correct bias before deployment.

-* 🤖 Explains results in simple human language
+🤖 Clinical Summaries: Explains audit results in plain English for hospital administrators and doctors.

-Unlike traditional tools that only detect bias, **NodeBias fixes it**.

 ---

 ## ✨ Core Features

-### 🔍 Universal Telemetry Scanner

-Automatically detects protected attributes (gender, age, etc.) and proxy variables using hybrid heuristics.

----

-### 🛠️ GlassBoxML (Custom Engine)
+🛠️ GlassBoxML (Custom Engine)

-A custom-built machine learning framework implemented from scratch using Python and NumPy.

-* Decision Trees / Random Forests
-* Logistic Regression with Momentum
-* Transparent, interpretable predictions

----
+A custom-built ML framework designed for Auditability.
+Unlike "Black Box" models, GlassBoxML allows clinicians to trace how demographic features influence predictions, ensuring a transparent baseline before any mitigation is applied.

+⚖️ Medical Grade Mitigation
+Utilizes Algorithmic Reweighing to balance parity.
+In our tests on the Diabetes Readmission Dataset, we successfully moved a biased model to a 0.993 DIR, achieving near-perfect mathematical equity across gender lines.

+🤖 Gemini-Powered Reporting
+Leverages Google Gemini 2.0 Flash to bridge the gap between data science and clinical practice.
+It generates professional audit summaries that explain why a model is safe for deployment.

 ### 🔀 Hybrid ML Router